VirgilSecurity/demo-twilio-backend-nodejs/docs/secure_chat.md

-# Secure Chat with Virgil
+# End-to-End Encrypted Chat with Virgil and Twilio APIs

 ## Terms

-- **AppKey** - a Private key, is generated at the time of creation of Application on Virgil developer's dashboard.
-The *AppKey* is used to authenticate a user's *ClientCard*.
+- **AppKey** - public/private key is generated at the time of creation of your application on Virgil's Developer Dashboard. *AppKey* is used to sign a user's *ClientCard*.
+Public key associated with your app can later be used to validate users.
-- **ClientKey** - a Private key, is generated at registration time.
-The *ClientKey* is created in pair with a Public key that is used as *ClientCard*.
-The *ClientKey* never leaves the device and is stored in secure place which is defined by platform.
+- **ClientKey** - public/private key pair is generated per user per device after the user has been authenticated.
+The *ClientKey* never leaves the device and is stored in a secure place defined by the platform (iOS/Android/Yubikey etc).
-- **ClientCard** - A Public key (and information about user/device), is generated in pair with the *ClientKey*, that represents a user's device on Virgil service.
+- **ClientCard** - public key (and information about user/device) is generated at the same time as *ClientKey* and represents a users public identity card use to create end-to-end encrypted chat, send encrypted files, authenticate users without passwords.
-- **OrgKey** - A Private key, is generated at the time of application server setup.
-The **OrgKey** is used to provide backup of messages history.
+- **OrgKey** - private key, is generated at the time of application server setup.
+The **OrgKey** is used to provide backup of messages history if this is enabled by the developer.
-- **OrgCard** - A Public key (and information about Organization), is generated in pair with the *OrgKey* and represents an Organization on Virgil service;
+- **OrgCard** - public key (and information about Organization), is generated in pair with the *OrgKey* and represents an Organization on Virgil service;

 ## Client Registration

-During registration, on the client-side is generated a new pair of Public/Private keys, where Private key is stored as *ClientKey* on the local device, the Public key with additional information about the user and the device is sent to the server as *ClientCard* (with the signature of the owner - *ClientKey*).
-On the server, all client *ClientCard*s are validated and signed by the AppKey, whereupon *ClientCard* (with two signatures - *ClientKey*, *AppKey*) will be registered on the Virgil server.
+During registration client generates a new pair of public/private keys.
+Private key is stored as *ClientKey* on the local device.
+Public key with additional information about the user and the device is sent to the developer's server as *ClientCard* (with the signature of the owner - *ClientKey*).
+All *ClientCard*s are validated and signed by the AppKey, whereupon *ClientCard* (with two signatures - *ClientKey*, *AppKey*) are registered with the Virgil Key Management Service.

-> The Server or other side don't have access to *ClientKey* under any circumstances.
-The *ClientKey* is stored only on the device where it was generated.
+> Neither developer's server nor Virgil have access to *ClientKey*.
+The *ClientKey* is stored only on the device where it was generated and is never uploaded.

-By using this mechanism, User can register several devices, where for each device generates its own pair of *ClientKey* and *ClientCard*.
-Thus, each user can have several registered *ClientCard*s in the application.
+SDK allows registration of multiple devices per user.
+Each device generates its own pair of *ClientKey* and *ClientCard*.
+Virgil's key management and SDK will automatically handle encryption for the users with multiple devices.

-## Messages Exchanging
+## Message Exchange

-After successful registration the client is ready to exchange messages with other clients of the application.
+After successful registration client is ready to exchange messages with other clients of the application.

 > Messages Exchanging within an application is carried by means of the application itself or such services as Twilio, etc.

 The exchange of encrypted Messages between users of application:

 1. *User1* sends message to *User2* (who works in organization):
-  `EncMsg = Enc(Msg, Card-12, Card-21, Card-22)`
+  `EncMsg = Enc(Msg, Card-X, Card-XY, Card-XYZ)`
 2. *User2* decrypts message using one of his device: `Msg = Dec(EncMsg, User2Key)`
 3. Optional: *User2* re-encrypts message for the Organization to do backup: `OrgEncMsg = Enc(Msg, OrgCard)`.
 4. Optional: *User2* sends re-encrypted message to the service.